Immunotools/IgDetective/README.md

 Examples of the txt files can be found in [examples/mDicBic1_igdetective](examples/mDicBic1_igdetective).

 ### Summary plot
 The summary plot `output_dir/summary.png` illustrates counts of the detected genes across all IG loci and contigs.
-The example of the summary plot for the black rhinoceros genome ([mDicBic1](https://genomeark.github.io/genomeark-all/Diceros_bicornis.html), the maternal assembly) is shown below:
+An example of the summary plot for the black rhinoceros genome ([mDicBic1](https://genomeark.github.io/genomeark-all/Diceros_bicornis.html), the maternal assembly) is shown below:
 ![summary](examples/mDicBic1_igdetective/summary.png)

 ### Position plots